-- Approval of new modules; - 2.
+- 1. Approval of new modules; - 2.
 Approval of significant changes to courses; - 3.
 Consideration of Annual Quality Improvement Reports; - 4.
-Consideration of enhancement-based Action Plans: - 5.
+Consideration of enhancement-based Action Plans; - 5.
 Consideration of students' views about what has worked well and areas for improvement; - 6.
-Consideration of entry requirements, in order to make any appropriate recommendations to TPAC; - 7.
+Consideration of entry requirements, in order to make any appropriate recommendations to the 'Recruitment and Admissions Committee': - 7.
 Approval of changes to Assessment and Award Regulations; - 8.
 Appointment of Module Leaders; - 9.
 Working in partnership with students to make improvements in the effectiveness of their learning.